Our car buying experience

 We got them to about a 3% discount, but also told them we didn’t want any other taxes or fees on top.
 We would pay cash for the car, no financing.
 They agreed to that.

 I was happy.
 My husband was happy.
-But I am also frugal, and frugal people try to get more out of anything they can, so, I thought – what the hack, I’m going to ask for floor mats, too (I was going to need to buy them anyway!).
+But I am also frugal, and frugal people try to get more out of anything they can, so, I thought – what the heck, I’m going to ask for floor mats, too (I was going to need to buy them anyway!).

 I asked, the dealership agreed, and I happily collapsed on the couch and napped for hours (negotiation makes you tired, apparently).